 In order to create value for our stockholders, we believe it is critical to attract, motivate and retain key executive talent by providing competitive compensation packages.
 Accordingly, we design our executive compensation programs to attract, motivate and retain executives with the skills and expertise to execute our business plans, and reward those executives fairly over time for actions consistent with creating long-term stockholder value.
 The market for talented individuals in the life sciences industry is highly competitive.
-Our compensation philosophy for executive officers provides that compensation should be structured such that between base salary and cash incentives, a meaningful portion of the executive officer's total cash compensation is at risk.
+Our compensation philosophy for executive officers provides that compensation shuld be structured such that between base salary and cash incentives, a meaningful portion of the executive officer's total cash compensation is at risk.
 Non-cash long-term equity compensation for executive officers should be designed to reward and retain key employees as well as motivate executive officers to increase long-term stockholder value.
 The Compensation Committee believes that this approach provides an appropriate blend of short-term and long-term incentives to maximize stockholder value.

 The implementation of the compensation philosophy is carried out under the supervision of the Compensation Committee.
-The Compensation

-Committee uses the services of an independent compensation consultant who is retained by, and reports directly to, the Compensation Committee.
+The Compensation Committee uses the services of an independent compensation consultant who is retained by, and reports directly to, the Compensation Committee.
 The compensation for our CEO, as well as the other executive officers, is approved by the Compensation Committee, with our CEO's compensation generally being approved in consultation with our other independent directors.
 Management, under guidelines and procedures approved by the Compensation Committee, determines the compensation of our other employees.
-In setting compensation for our other executive officers, the Compensation Committee solicits the input of our CEO who recommends to the Compensation Committee the base salary, target cash incentives and long-term equity award components of compensation to be awarded to our executive officers for the new fiscal year.
+In setting compensation for our other executive officers, the Compensation Committee solicits the input of our CEO who recommends to the Compensation Committee the base salary, target cash incentives and long-term equity award components of compensation to be awarded to our executive officers for the new fiscal year, as well as performance-based compensation payouts for the prior fiscal year.
 The Compensation Committee remains solely responsible for making the final decisions on compensation for all of our executive officers.
-Our executive officers are not present during deliberations or decisions regarding their own compensation packages, nor do they participate in approving any portion of their own or other executive officers' compensation packages.
+Our executive officers' compensation packages.